 Each Session of the Texas Legislature may change any of the rules and regulations concerning asset management.

-The Asset Management (AM) Office at the University of Texas at Arlington manages the accountability and responsibility for state property according to the provisions of state law and the Board of Regent's Rules and Regulations.
+The Property Management Office at the University of Texas at Arlington manages the accountability and responsibility for state property according to the provisions of state law and the Board of Regent's Rules and Regulations.

 Section II.
 Responsibility for University Property